NOAA-GFDL/fre-cli/docs/contributing_to_doc.rst

   nor interact with anything in that branch directly.

 2. enable workflows for your fork
+* note: this step may depend on user-specific settings!
 * Back on top where you found “settings”, find and click “actions” to the left
 * Enable running the workflow actions assoc with the ``fre-cli`` repo under ``.github/workflows``